St Mark's Church, Huddersfield: Reverend Robert Alfred Humble 1897–1901

 Reverend Robert Alfred Humble BA (1864–1929) was an Anglican priest, born in Heathery Cleugh, Weardale, Durham, England.
 His father was Reverend Emerson Humble (1837–1901).
 His career was marked with much pastoral work, including organising local fundraising events and meals for the elderly.
 He contributed to the work of committees, and joined in local social events, being a member of his church's cricket team.
 It is in this context of sociability and regular work among his congregation that the events surrounding the delayed discovery of his death, mentioned in several newspapers, remain a puzzle.
-Having suffered a seizure, he apparently lay openly on a flower bed in his vicarage garden on a dark February night, while his congregation spent eleven hours searching for him on the adjacent moorland.
-He was vicar St Mark's 1897–1901.
+Having suffered a seizure, he apparently lay openly on a flower bed in his vicarage garden on a dark February night, while his congregation spent 11 hours searching for him on the adjacent moorland.
+He was vicar of St Mark's 1897–1901.

 Reverend James Sowter 1901–1905

 Reverend James Sowter (1855–1917): His father was Abraham Sowter (b.1826) of Chapel Street, Crooks Place, Norwich, a clerk in a fire insurance office.
-His mother was Sarah day (b.1821) from St Osyth, Essex.
+His mother was Sarah Day (b.1821) from St Osyth, Essex.
 Abraham and Sarah married in Norwich in 1847.

 He was born in Norwich in 1855.
-He graduated from St Bees 1882.
-He was ordained deacon in 1884 and priest 1885 by the Bishop of Liverpool.
-He was made curate of St Silas, Pembrooke Place, Liverpool, 1884–1886; St Andrew Liverpool 1886–1888; St Paul Old Ford Middlesex 1888–1890.
+He graduated from St Bees 1882, ordained deacon in 1884 and priest 1885 by the Bishop of Liverpool.
+He was made curate of St Silas, Pembroke Place, Liverpool, 1884–1886; St Andrew Liverpool 1886–1888; St Paul Old Ford Middlesex 1888–1890.
 In Honiton in 1888 he married Minnie Hook (1861–1900).
 The 1891 Census finds James and Minnie living alone with a servant at 18 Parker's Road, Sheffield.

 He was vicar of Christ Church, Silloth, Cumbria 1890–1901.
 He was the Associate Secretary for CCCS for the north-east district 1890–1899.
 He took up the benefice of St Mark's in December 1901 by exchange with Reverend Humble and remained there until 1905.
 In Huddersfield in 1904 he married Martha Elizabeth Storry (1855–1942).
 In 1905 he became rector of Steeple Gidding, and was there at least until 1908.
 He then became vicar of Holme, Peterborough, where he stayed until his death.
 The 1911 Census finds James and Martha living at the 11-room Holme Vicarage with his son Reginald Keith Sowter (b.1897) the son of his first wife Minnie, and a servant.
 James died aged 62 of heart failure following an operation, on 24 August 1917 at Brighton.
 His wife Martha died in 1942 in Bournemouth, aged 87.

 Reverend Jonas Pilling 1905–1921

 Reverend Jonas Pilling (1855–1926) was vicar of St Mark's from 1905 to 1921.
-He was the notorious subject of many newspaper articles about the fourteen-year dispute between Pilling and his congregation, the absence of churchwardens, other officials and choir, the dwindling of his congregation and the dereliction of the church building.
+He was the notorious subject of many newspaper articles about the 14-year dispute between Pilling and his congregation, the absence of churchwardens, other officials and choir, the dwindling of his congregation and the dereliction of the church building.
 This occurred in an industrial environment of great poverty, where there was "plenty of scope for church work."